metagenomics/submg/README.md

     --logging_dir /path/to/your/logging_dir \
     --submit_bins
 ```
-An example of a config file for this specific use case can be found in `./tests/test1_config.yaml`.
+An example of a config file for this specific use case can be found in `./tests/test5_config.yaml`.
 The tool will:
 - Try to determine valid taxonomies for each bin, based on the `NCBI_TAXONOMY_FILES` and `MANUAL_TAXONOMY_FILE` you have provided in the config
-    - In some cases, automatic assignment of taxonomy is not possible.
-If that is the case, consult the section on [taxonomy assignment](#taxonomy-assignment) below.
+    - In some cases, automatic assignment of taxonomy is not possible for every bin.
+In that case, please consult the section on [taxonomy assignment](#taxonomy-assignment) below.
 - Parse the `.bam` files you have provided to calculate coverage
 - Create a samplesheet with one entry for each bin and upload it
 - Based on the accession assigned to the individual samples, create a manifest for each bin and stage it together with the `.fasta` files